-Contact Hours: 3 lecture hours, 2 laboratory hours, 2 tutorial hours, 0.5 course.
+Contact Hours: 3 lecture hours, 2 laboratory hours (12 laboratories per semester) 2 tutorial hours (per request), 0.5 course.

-Anti-requisites: CEE 3384A/B, MME 3360A/B
+Anti-requisites: CEE 3384A/B, MSE 3360A/B

-Pre-requisites: ES 1036A/B or Computer Science 1026A/B, Applied Mathematics 2270A/B,

-MME 2202A/B or MSE 2212A/B, MME 2204A/B or MSE 2214A/B, MSE
+Pre-requisites: ES 1036A/B or Computer Science 1026A/B, Numerical and Mathematical Methods 2270A/B, MME 2202A/B or MSE 2212A/B, MME 2204A/B or MSE 2214A/B, MSE 2202A/B.

-2202A/B.

 Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
+You will receive no adjustment to your fees if you are dropped from a course for failing to have the necessary prerequisites.